On the optimal pivot path of simplex method for linear programming based on reinforcement learning: Theoretical Analysis

+In summary, the MCTS rule will converge to the optimal pivot rule with the highest reward in model 1 and 2 when $N_{explore}$ is sufficiently large. \end{proof}

-The above proposition concludes that the MCTS rule converges to optimality under the condition of $\alpha = 0$.
-However, the proof of convergence to the optimal strategy is given in the literature~\cite{UCT} for the case of $\alpha = 1$ (the paper gives the upper and lower bounds of the number of explorations of each action, and it is also feasible to substitute them into the framework of our proof).
+The above theorem concludes that the MCTS rule with significance operator converges to optimality under the condition of $\alpha = 0$.
+Additionally, the proof of convergence to the optimal strategy is given in the literature~\cite{UCT} for the case of $\alpha = 1$.
+It is also feasible to substitute them into the framework of our proof based on the upper and lower bounds of explorations of each action given in literature~\cite{UCT}.
 For other $\alpha$ values, we conducted an ablation study in the experimental section for verification.